If you had to feed yourself for a week on 11 ingredients, what would you choose?

 Now – over to you.
 Any inspired ideas on what I could have made with the ingredients available?
 Do share in the comments, I’d love to hear!

-If you might consider sponsoring me, my fundraising page for Concern Worldwide UK is open until the end of August, to provide food, education and medicine for refugees: https://my.rationchallenge.org.uk/muchmorewithless
+If you might consider sponsoring me, here’s my fundraising page for Concern Worldwide UK.
+Anything you can spare would help to provide food, education and medicine for refugees: https://my.rationchallenge.org.uk/faith-archer